gimseng/99-ML-Learning-Projects/001_Titanic_Survival_prediction/solution/README.md

 ## Classical approach:

-In `Titanic Survival Analysis.ipynb`, you will find a detailed data wrangling approach to clean and prepare the data.
+In `Titanic_Classical.ipynb`, you will find a detailed data wrangling approach to clean and prepare the data.
 Moreoever, classical machine learning classifiers from the list below are used:

 - Logistic Regression
 - Support Vector Machines